MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-model-driven-field-component.md

 - `notifyOutputChanged` - this holds a reference to the method used to notify the model-driven app that a user has changed a choice value and the code component is ready to pass it back to the parent context.
 - `rootContainer` - this is the HTML DOM element that is created to hold the code component inside the model-driven app.
-- `context` - this is the Power Apps component framework context that is used to read the properties defined in the manifest and other runtime properties, and access API methods such as `trackContainerResize`.
+- `context` - this is the Power Apps component framework context that is used to read the properties defined in the manifest and other runtime properties and access API methods such as `trackContainerResize`.
 - `selectedValue` - this holds the state of the choice selected by the user so that it can be returned inside the `getOutputs` method.

 To set these attributes, update the `init` method to be: